 Some states, including Minnesota, have also introduced a Conditional Admissions process, which allows a bar applicant with recent impairments to be admitted to practice under certain conditions and supervision.
 Evidence of current fitness and rehabilitation from past impairments are often important considerations in the Character and Fitness evaluation process.
 Therefore, seeking appropriate support or treatment is strongly encouraged.

-Access secure online Class Rank Request Form (You must be logged into your umn.edu email account in order to access the online form.
-If you cannot access or do not have a umn.edu account, please use the downloadable PDF form linked below.)
+Class Rank Request Form - Secured, online You must be logged into your UMN email account in order to access this online form.

 In rare circumstances, a law student may need to apply for a change to an examination.
-Log in using your UMN x.500 and password to complete the form:
+Log in using your UMN internet ID (@umn.edu) and password to complete the form:

 Persons requiring an accessible version of the form for disability-related reasons should contact the Dean of Students Office at email@example.com, or 621-625-2456.